davidjbradshaw/iframe-resizer/README.md

 ### Unexpected message received error
 By default the origin of incoming messages is checked against the `src` attribute of the iFrame.
 If they don't match an error is thrown.
 This behaviour can be disabled by setting the [checkOrigin](#checkorigin) option to **false**.

+### Width not resizing
+By default only changes in height are detected, if you want to calculate the width you need to set the `sizeWidth` opion to true and the `sizeHeight` option to false.

 ## Browser compatibility
 ### jQuery version